 Water Resources West commissioned Cavendish to deliver a hybrid consultation for Water Resources West on its 25-year water resource plan.
 Over 1,000 stakeholders from different sectors needed to be engaged including regulators, NGOs, business.

-The consultation programme was multi-faceted encompassing a wide range of topics such as water transfers, environmental direction, options for water sourcing, and usage of public sector water courses.
-Over 1,000 stakeholders from different sectors needed to be engaged including regulators, NGOs, and private sector businesses.
+The multi-faceted consultation encompassed a wide range of topics such as water transfers, environmental direction, options for water sourcing, and usage of public sector water courses.
+Responding to the challenges of Covid19 and social distancing our approach combined a mix of in-person and online activity.

 Our online conferencing platform facilitated the first webinar, allowing attendees to hear from Water Resources West and ask questions about the plans, vision, and future of the project.

 A series of interactive workshop sessions for stakeholders walked attendees through future plans and asked them to identify geographical areas of interest on an interactive map of the region.